Creamy Chicken Enchilada Soup with Noodles

 All in all, it’s ready in about 45 minutes and it’s just the cozy and comforting thing you need after a chilly day, whether you spend it inside or outside.

-Craving more soul-warming soups like this Chicken Enchilada Soup?
+Looking for more soul-warming soup recipes like this Chicken Enchilada Soup?
 Try these:

 - 1 tablespoon olive oil